Dylan Carlson Player Props: Cardinals vs. Cubs

 Dylan Carlson At The Plate

-- Carlson is batting .235 with four doubles, two home runs and five walks.
+- Carlson is batting .236 with four doubles, a triple, two home runs and five walks.

+- Carlson will look to extend his five-game hitting streak.
+He's batting .238 with one homer in his last outings.

-- In 26 games played this year, he has gone deep in two of them.
+- In 28 games played this year, he has hit a homer in two of them.

-- In 26.9% of his games this season, Carlson has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in one contest.
+- Carlson has had an RBI in eight games this year (28.6%), including three multi-RBI outings (10.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.